cybersecurityipb/hacktoday2023/final/rev/packer/README.md

 # packer

 ## desc
-my secret documents have been packed! no one will be able to retrieve it right?
+my secret documents have been packed, but I lost the unpacker :(

 **WARNING: be careful when executing the pyc files!**